sudoblockio/tackle/docs/contributing.md

 ### Coding Standards

 * PEP8
-* Functions over classes except in tests
+* Functions over class methods
 * Quotes via [http://stackoverflow.com/a/56190/5549](http://stackoverflow.com/a/56190/5549)

   * Use double quotes around strings that are used for interpolation or that are natural language messages